matttm/imposter-db/README.md

 go build  # creates binary
 ```

-### Step 3: Running with Real Remote (When Ready)
+### Running with Real Remote (When Ready)

-When you're ready to work with a real remote database, you'll need to:
+When you're ready to work with a real remote database, follow this instead of the dummy remote setup.

 1. **Configure your connection details** in `.env.local` which specifies all the required variables.
 You will most likely only need to modify the remote forms of the variables